GrzTer/GregoryPublicPage/content/Algorithms/Index.md

 ## Introduction

 Definition of "ALGORITHM":
- - finite sequence of rules
+ - finite sequence of rules, which applies on finite number of data, which allows to solve similar